Atomwaffen Division: Finland (AWD Finland)

-Atomwaffen Division Finland "Siitoin Squadron" (AWDSS) was formed after the ban of the Nordic Resistance Movement (NRM) in 2019, following members of the underground group embracing accelerationism and occultism.
+AWD Finland "Siitoin Squadron" (AWDSS) was formed after the ban of the Nordic Resistance Movement (NRM) in 2019, following members of the underground group embracing accelerationism and occultism.
 Named after Pekka Siitoin, the AWDSS was announced on September 15, 2021, the anniversary of the adoption of the swastika flag and the Nuremberg laws in Germany, with footage of members holding assault rifles.
 However, the group had already been active long before the announcement, and a few of their members had previously been exposed by antifascist activists.
-The former NRM accelerationists had been active temporarily as Kansallissosialistinuoret ("National Socialist Youth") prior to the formation of the AWDSS.
+The former NRM accelerationists had been active temporarily as Kansallissosialistinuoret (National Socialist Youth) prior to the formation of the AWDSS.
 AWDSS also maintained particularly close relations with the Feuerkrieg Division in neighboring Estonia.
 According to an investigation by Yleisradio, two thirds of the known members who were previously involved with NRM or Soldiers of Odin had a conviction for a violent crime, and multiple have been convicted of murder.
-In their private chats Finnish Atomwaffen members talked about raping political enemies and publish videos of firearms training.
+In their private chats Finnish AWD members talked about raping political enemies and publish videos of firearms training.

-AWDSS was connected to and shared membership with Finnish O9A nexions.
-Finnish MP Vilhelm Junnila quoted a newspaper article about Atomwaffen that the nationally active group should be added to the list of proscribed organisations.
+AWDSS was connected to and shared membership with Finnish ONA nexions.
+Finnish MP Vilhelm Junnila quoted a newspaper article about AWD that the nationally active group should be added to the list of proscribed organizations.
 In September 2021, Save the Children foundation warned that extreme movements like the NRM splinters were grooming and recruiting children in Finland.
 Five Finns were previously arrested for sexually abusing multiple children, and according to the police the activities involved "Nazism and satanism" and consumption of methamphetamine.
-On September 25, 2021, Atomwaffen members assaulted antifascist counterdemonstrators to a Nazi demonstration in Helsinki and were arrested by the police at the scene.
-Atomwaffen and Finnish lodge of the Black Order also formed a border patrol militia in co-operation, recruiting former military police.
+On September 25, 2021, AWD members assaulted antifascist counterdemonstrators to a Nazi demonstration in Helsinki and were arrested by the police at the scene.
+AWD and Finnish lodge of the Black Order also formed a border patrol militia in co-operation, recruiting former military police.
 According to Seura magazine, some members had previously served in the Azov Battalion.
 In addition to Azov, the Russian Imperial Movement had also provided paramilitary training to the Finnish neo-Nazis.
 Finnish neo-Nazis have been recruited for the war in Ukraine by local far-right pro-Russian parties.